streetwriters/notesnook/docs/help/contents/recovering-your-account.md

 # Recovering your account

-Notesnook is one of the few end-to-end encrypted software that allows users to recovery their account in case they forget their passwords.
+Notesnook is one of the few end-to-end encrypted software that allows users to recover their account in case they forget their passwords.
 Here is a detailed step-by-step guide into how you can recover your Notesnook account.

 ::: warning You will be logged out
 For account recovery to work reliably, you will be force logged out from all your other devices.
 It is recommended that you save & backup all your data on your other devices before continuing.